LaVaun Ausen - Albert Lea Tribune

 Email newsletter signup

-LaVaun was preceded in death by her parents, Floyd and Dagmar Vint; brothers Daryl and Keith Vint; father and mother-in-law John and Caroline Aasen; and son-in-law, Garry Grunzke.
+LaVaun was preceded in death by her husband, Oscar Ausen; parents, Floyd and Dagmar Vint; brothers Daryl and Keith Vint; father and mother-in-law John and Caroline Aasen; and son-in-law, Garry Grunzke.
 She loved family – home – church.